Natural England’s situation is hopeless, says Walshaw Moor monitor as Defra rejects legally binding targets for moorland restoration

 Featured

-Report on Calderdale Council Climate Change Working Party’s discussion of Defra’s proposed legislation on the licensing of burning on peatlands in England on Wed 3rd March
+Report on Calderdale Council Climate Change Working Party’s discussion of Defra’s legislation on the licensing of burning on peatlands in England on Wed 3rd March

-Thanks to Hazel Draper’s question to the Calderdale Council Climate Change Working Group meeting on Wed 3rd March, Councillors agreed to seek clarity from Defra about their proposed legislation on the licensing of burning on peatlands in England.
+Thanks to Hazel Draper’s question to the Calderdale Council Climate Change Working Group meeting on Wed 3rd March, Councillors agreed to seek clarity from Defra about their legislation on the licensing of burning on peatlands in England.
 (Hazel’s question is around 4min 50 sec into the recording of the meeting. )

 Continue reading